 Prepare a typical section package for projects that alter cross section elements and for resurfacing projects.
 The typical section package must be prepared and sealed by the EOR.

-There are two formats available in the FDOT CADD Software for the development of typical section packages:
+The 11" x 17" report format is available in the FDOT CADD Software for the development of typical section packages.